rsmenon/MATLink/README.md

 _MATLink_ is a [_Mathematica_](http://www.wolfram.com/mathematica/) application that allows the user to communicate data between _Mathematica_ and [MATLAB](http://www.mathworks.com/products/matlab/), as well as execute MATLAB code and seamslesly call MATLAB functions from within _Mathematica_.
 It uses [_MathLink_](http://reference.wolfram.com/mathematica/tutorial/MathLinkAndExternalProgramCommunicationOverview.html) to communicate between _Mathematica_ and MATLAB (via the [MATLAB Engine library](http://www.mathworks.com/help/matlab/matlab_external/using-matlab-engine.html)).

+##System requirements

+MATLink is compatible with Mathematica 8 or later and MATLAB R2011b or later.
+On Linux, very old versions of gcc can't be used to compile MATLink.
+Please check if your compiler is supported by the version of MATLAB you have.
+[For MATLAB R2012b it is gcc 4.4.](http://www.mathworks.com/support/compilers/R2012a/glnxa64.html#matlab)

 ##Installation
 To be able to use _MATLink_, you will need to install it to a location in _Mathematica_'s `$Path`.
 You can follow one of the three ways below (replace `$UserBaseDirectory` with whatever is shown when you evaluate it in _Mathematica_):